YuvalShaul/linux/bash/exercises/compound-commands/show-files.md

 # Show File

-List files in the current directory.
+Write a bash script that lists files in the current directory.
 For each file write if it is a regular file or a directory.